GSA/digitalgov.gov/content/posts/2017-06-28-hack-to-learn-at-the-library-of-congress.md

 Hack-to-Learn took place on May 16-17 in partnership with George Mason and George Washington University Libraries.
 Over the two days, 61 attendees used low or no-cost computational tools to explore four library collection as data sets.
 You can see the [full schedule](http://www.digitalpreservation.gov/meetings/hack-to-learn/hack-to-learn-site.html?loclr=blogsig) here.

-{{< legacy-img src="{{< link "files/2017/06/600-x-450-Hack-to-Learn-LOC-May-2017-day-2-GWU-Library-group.png" >}}" alt="Day two of the workshop took place at George Washington University Libraries.
+{{< legacy-img src="CDN/files/2017/06/600-x-450-Hack-to-Learn-LOC-May-2017-day-2-GWU-Library-group.png" alt="Day two of the workshop took place at George Washington University Libraries.
 Here, George Oberle III, History Librarian at George Mason University, gives a Carto tutorial.
 Photo by Justin Littman, event organizer." >}}

 ## The Data Sets